 - There is now a line for the current tmux pane if the current session is in one (otherwise says "N/A")

 .zshrc, it now prints out the previous value of the TERM variable (before tmux sets it to

 - It will print out your currently-booted init system.
-The Artix inits work as expected, systemd insults you, Android says 'android-init', and anything else (such as Windows) spews nonsense.
+The Artix and Guix inits work as expected, systemd insults you, Android says 'android-init', and anything else (such as Windows) spews nonsense.
 (Need to double check the behavior of Windows.
 Perhaps I should poll for

 The coreutil aliases

 ls is by no means bad, but I like

 grep.
 Honestly it's rather pointless because I'm not using any of

 rg's extra features, but hey.
 Whatever.

 tree is now